betsalel-williamson/postmarkclient.ts/genai-docs/system-prompt.md

   All new features or components must include user stories, tasks, comprehensive unit tests, and adhere to the AI usage guidelines.
 - **Provide Feedback**
   If unable to fulfill a request, in few words, state the reason and offer alternatives if appropriate.
+- **Stay Current with Standards**
+  Always be vigilant for warnings about deprecated features or tools in output logs.
+Prioritize updating to and utilizing the latest stable standards and best practices to ensure long-term maintainability and security.

 #### Tool-Based Code Modification